josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 12.1.2.
 Encryption in Transit

-* **Security Protocol**: Google Cloud uses *Transport Layer Security (TLS)* to protect data in transit.
+* *Transport Layer Security (TLS) is used by Google Cloud to secure data transmission.*
-* *Data Encryption*: TLS ensures encrypted data exchange between devices and Google Cloud services.
-* *Secure Communication*: TLS protocol provides secure communication channels for sensitive data.
+    * *Protects data from eavesdropping and tampering while in transit.*

 ---

 ### 12.1.3.
 Encryption in Use

-* *_Encryption in Use_*
-    * Protects data in memory from compromise or exfiltration
+* **Encryption in Use**: Encrypts data in memory to protect against compromise or data exfiltration
-    * Example: Confidential Computing encrypts data while processing
-    * Available through Confidential VMs and GKE Nodes
+    * **Confidential Computing**: A service that encrypts data in use using Confidential VMs and Confidential GKE Nodes
+        * Provides an additional layer of protection for sensitive data

 ---

 ## 12.2.
 Identity and Access Management

-* _Identity and Access Management (IAM) in Google Cloud is used to manage access to data and resources, including Vertex AI._
+* _Identity and Access Management (IAM) in Google Cloud_
+    * Manage access to data and resources at project or resource level
-  * *_Project-level roles_* : Assign one or more roles to a principal (user, group, or service account) for access to project resources.
+    * Project-level roles: assign roles to principals for project-wide access
-  * *_Resource-level roles_* : Set an IAM policy on a specific resource for granular permissions control.
+    * Resource-level roles: set IAM policies on specific resources for granular access control

-* Note: Only resource-level policies are supported for Vertex AI Feature Store and entity type resources.
-Project-level policies take precedence over resource-level policies.

 ---

 ### 12.2.1.
 IAM Permissions for Vertex AI Workbench

-* **Vertex AI Workbench**: Data science service leveraging JupyterLab to explore and access data, with encryption at rest and in transit provided by Google.
+* **Vertex AI Workbench**: A data science service offered by Google Cloud Platform (GCP) that leverages JupyterLab to explore and access data.
+    * _Uses Virtual Private Cloud, providing encryption at rest and in transit._

-  * Provides two types of notebooks: user-managed and managed
+* **Types of Notebooks**:
-    + User-managed notebooks are highly customizable but require more setup and management
+  * _User-Managed Notebook_: Highly customizable but requires more setup and management.
-      * Can use tags to control instances
+  * _Managed Notebook_: Less customizable but integrates with Cloud Storage and BigQuery, and has automatic shutdown.

 * **Access Modes**:
-  * Single User Only
-  * Service Account, which requires a service account key with proper permissions
-    + Creating a service account key is a security risk, should be avoided if possible
+  * _Single User Only_: Grants access only to a specified user.
+  * _Service Account_: Grants access to a service account, which can be used by multiple users.

 ---

 ### 12.2.2.
 Securing a Network with Vertex AI

-* **Google Cloud Shared Responsibility Model**:
-    * The cloud provider monitors security threats, while end users protect their data and assets.
+* **Security in Google Cloud**: The cloud provider monitors security threats, while end users are responsible for protecting data and assets.
+*   **Shared Responsibility Model**: Cloud provider is responsible, but user must secure their own data and resources.
-* **Shared Fate Model**:
-    * An ongoing partnership between the cloud provider and customer to improve security.
+*   **Shared Fate Model**: An ongoing partnership to improve security through various components:
-    * Includes components such as secure blueprints, risk protection programs, and assured workloads.

-* _Key Takeaways_
-  * Secure your data with Google Cloud's shared responsibility model and shared fate model.
+    *   _Help getting started_: Secure blueprints with IaC and security recommendations
-  * Learn how to secure Vertex AI Workbench notebook environment, endpoints, and training jobs.
+    *   _Risk Protection Program_
+    *   _Assured Workloads and Governance_

 ---

 #### 12.2.2.1.
 Securing Vertex AI Workbench

-* **Security Best Practices**
+* **Secure Your Workbench**
-  * Use a private IP address for your Vertex AI Workbench to reduce attack surface and expose sensitive data.
+  * Use a private IP address to reduce attack surface and expose sensitive data.
-    * _Specify the `‐‐no‐public‐ip` command when creating a workbench._
-* Connect your instance to a VPC network in the same project to use internal IP addresses instead of external IP addresses.
+  * Connect your instance to a VPC network in the same project using private services access.

-* Use VPC Service Controls to control access to specific services, protect training data and models from leaving your service perimeter.
+* **Configure Shared VPC Network**
+  * Specify a shared VPC network or a VPC network within your project, enabling internal IP addresses and controlling service access with VPC Service Controls.

 ---

 #### 12.2.2.2.
 Securing Vertex AI Endpoints

-### Public vs Private Endpoints in Vertex AI
+**Hosting Models with Vertex AI**

+Vertex AI provides options for hosting models:
-* _Public Endpoints_: publicly accessible to the Internet
+* **Public Endpoints**: publicly accessible to the Internet
-  * Available by default when creating an endpoint with Vertex AI
-  * Data traverses public Internet, increasing latency and security concerns
-* _Private Endpoints_: secure connection to endpoint without data on public Internet
+* **Private Endpoints**: secure, low-latency connection to endpoint without public data traversal
-  * Set up through VPC Peering for increased security and lower latency

-### Setting Up Private Endpoints
-* Create private endpoint in the Vertex AI console
+To set up a private endpoint, follow these steps:

-  * Go to Endpoint > Create Endpoint > Select Private
+* Go to Endpoint > Create Endpoint and select Private
-* Configure VPC Network Peering for low-latency connection
+* Configure VPC Network Peering for high scalability and security

-### Vertex AI Matching Engine
-* High-scale, low-latency vector database

 ---

-  * Refers to semantic similarity matching or approximate nearest neighbor (ANN) service

----
 #### 12.2.2.3.
 Securing Vertex AI Training Jobs

-**Using Private IP Addresses for Vertex AI Training**
+* **Using private IP addresses**
-* Connects training jobs to Google Cloud or on-premises networks using VPC peering
-* Provides network security and lower latency compared to public IP addresses
+  * Connects training jobs to your network for more security and lower latency
-* Allows access to private IP addresses for training code execution

-**Network Security and Defense**
+  * Uses VPC to peer with custom Vertex AI training jobs
+* **VPC Service Controls**
-* Use VPC Service Controls and IAM for defense in depth
+  * Provides defense in depth using IAM
-* Prevents service operations from copying data to public buckets or external tables
+  * Prevents service operations from accessing public buckets or tables
+* **Recommended defense strategy**
+  * Use both VPC Service Controls and IAM for security

 ---

 #### 12.2.2.4.
 Federated Learning

-* **Federated Learning**: enables mobile devices or organizations to collaboratively learn a shared prediction model while keeping training data on-device.
+* **Federated Learning**: enables mobile phones and devices to collaboratively learn a shared prediction model without sharing training data
-* *Key Benefits*:
+    * _Benefits_:
         * Smarter models
         * Lower latency
         * Less power consumption
-  * Ensures privacy and security of training data
-* *Example*: hospitals train shared ML models with patient data remaining on-device, only updating the centralized cloud server with model updates.
+    * _Key characteristic_: all training data remains on the device, ensuring privacy while allowing for collaborative learning

 ---

 #### 12.2.2.5.
 Differential Privacy

-* **Differential Privacy**: _system for sharing dataset information while hiding individual identities_
-    * Enables training machine learning models on private data without memorizing sensitive info
+**Differential Privacy**:
+* Protects sensitive information about individuals by sharing patterns within groups
-    * Measures the degree of privacy protection provided by an algorithm
+* Allows quantifying degree of privacy protection provided by an algorithm
-        * Allows responsible training of models on private data using techniques like Federated Learning
+* Enables responsible training of machine learning models on private data

+**Application to Machine Learning**
+* Prevents memorization of individual patient medical histories in diagnosis models
+* Allows secure training of models with PII data from distributed silos

 ---

 #### 12.2.2.6.
 Format‐Preserving Encryption and Tokenization

-**Format-Preserving Encryption (FPE)**

-* _Preserves data format during encryption_
-* Used for secure storage and transmission of sensitive data
-    * Examples: payment card verification, legacy database systems
-    * _Key difference from tokenization_: obfuscates sensitive information, while tokenization removes it entirely
+* **Format-Preserving Encryption (FPE)**: Encrypts data in its original format, preserving structure.
+* _Use cases_:
+    * **Payment Card Verification**: Exposes required payment card info to employees while protecting sensitive details.
+    * **Legacy Databases**: Allows encrypted data storage without changing database structure.

 ---

 ## 12.3.
 Privacy Implications of Data Usage and Collection

-* **Data Sensitive Topics**
-	* _personally identifiable information (PII)_: data allowing an individual to be identified
-	* _protected health information (PHI)_: sensitive medical data with federal protections under HIPAA
+* **Data Sensitive Areas**: Google Cloud focuses on handling _personally identifiable information (PII)_ and _protected health information (PHI)_, particularly in sensitive areas.
+    * **Key Information Types**: This includes name, address, Social Security number, date of birth, financial info, passport numbers, telephone numbers, and email addresses.
+        * **HIPAA Privacy Rule**: Federal protection for PHI held by covered entities, giving patients rights while permitting disclosure for patient care.

 ---

 ### 12.3.1.
 Google Cloud Data Loss Prevention

-* **De-identification with Google Cloud DLP**: removes identifying information from text content, including PII
+* **Google Cloud Data Loss Prevention (DLP) API**: removes identifying information from text content, including tables, to prevent sensitive data disclosure.
-    * _Masking_: replaces characters with symbols or tokens
-    * _Replacing_: replaces sensitive data with a token using cryptographic hashing
-    * _Encrypting_: encrypts and replaces sensitive data with a randomly generated key
+    * **De-identification techniques**: masking, tokenization, encryption, and bucketing
-* **Key Concepts**:
+* **Key concepts**:
-  * *_Data Profiling_*: identifies sensitive data across the organization
+  * **Data profiles**: identifies high-risk data across the organization for protection
-  * *_Risk Analysis_*: determines an effective de-identification strategy or monitors for changes/outliers
+  * **Risk analysis**: determines effective de-identification strategy or monitors changes after de-identification
-  * *_Inspection (Jobs and Triggers)_*: scans content for sensitive data, schedules jobs to run
+  * **Inspection (jobs and triggers)**: automates DLP scans on Google Cloud Storage repositories

 ---

 ### 12.3.2.
 Google Cloud Healthcare API for PHI Identification

-* _HIPAA_ requires special care for PHI linked to 18 identifiers, such as name or SSN.
-* Google Cloud Healthcare API's de-identification removes PHI from various data types.
+* The Google Cloud Healthcare API provides a de-identification operation to remove sensitive information from healthcare data.
-    * _Configurable_ and covers text, images, FHIR, and DICOM data.
+    * This process can be highly configured and applies to various data types, including text, images, FHIR, and DICOM data.
-* De-identified health information is not protected under HIPAA Privacy Rule.
+        * The HIPAA Privacy Rule standard identifies 18 identifiers that must be handled with special care when de-identified

 ---

 ### 12.3.3.
 Best Practices for Removing Sensitive Data

-* **Sensitive Data Handling**: Removing sensitive data requires different approaches depending on its structure and type.

-  * *Structured datasets*: Create a view that restricts access to columns in question.
-  * *Unstructured content*: Use Cloud DLP or NLP API with regex to identify patterns.
+* **Strategies for handling sensitive data**
-  * *Images, videos, audio, etc.*: Use APIs like Cloud Speech API and Vision AI to detect sensitive data.
+  * Use views, Cloud DLP, and NLP APIs to identify and mask sensitive data in unstructured content.

-* **Data Coarsening Techniques**:
-  * *IP addresses*: Zero out the last octet of IPv4 addresses.
-  * *Numeric quantities*: Bin numbers to reduce individual identification.
+  * Apply dimension-reducing techniques like PCA to combine features and protect data with multiple columns.
+  * Utilize coarsening techniques such as:
+    * Zeroing out IP addresses
+    * Binning numeric quantities (e.g., age, birthdays)
-  * *Zip codes*: Coarsen to include just the first three digits.
+    * Coarsening zip codes to first three digits
+    * Using location identifiers or obfuscating unique characteristics

 ---